foobuzz/todo/README.md

 	culture.cinema                                  wide                1
 	health                                                     10       0

-The first line is the "empty context", which contains all tasks without any specific context.
+The first line is the "root context", which contains all tasks without any specific context and is the father of all contexts.
+The number of undone tasks shown include tasks in subcontexts, which means the first line displays the total number of undone tasks.

 todo remembers a context if it meets one of the following conditions: